 Online Master of International Health Management

-Today, health systems face pressing global challenges that require innovative solutions.
-By earning your Master of International Health Management from Arizona State University, you can take the first step on a path toward creative problem-solving in health care.
-You’ll learn from administrators, researchers and health systems leaders who have experience collaborating across cultures and borders.
+Today’s global health systems face complex problems that require innovative solutions.
+When you earn a Master of International Health Management from Arizona State University, you can take the first step toward solving health care challenges that span continents, time zones and hemispheres.

 Learn more